-As stated often there can be no clear cause for someone getting plantar fascitis.
-However there are factors that may increase your risk of developing plantar fascitis, they may include any or all of the following:
+As stated often there can be no clear cause for someone getting plantar fasciitis.
+However there are factors that may increase your risk of developing plantar fasciitis, they may include any or all of the following:

 • Age.
 Most common between the ages of 40-60

 • Excessive pronation or your feet roll inwards thus flattening the medial arch